 Request free public awareness materials from Save the Manatee Club—including a waterproof banner for boaters, and a “boating safety packet” including a decal, waterproof manatee protection tips card, posters, and brochures—by emailing email@example.com or calling 1-800-432-JOIN (5646).

 Watch to learn how to Boat Safely Around Manatees

 - Recycle your litter or throw it in a proper trash container.
 Debris in waterways, such as discarded plastic bags or six-pack holders, is dangerous to manatees and other forms of wildlife.

-- Discard monofilament line or fishing hooks properly (better yet, recycle it!).
-Not only are they dangerous for manatees, other aquatic animals and swimmers, but discarding monofilament line into or onto the waters of the state of Florida is against the law.
+- Discard monofilament line or fishing hooks properly (better yet, recycle them!).
+Not only are they dangerous for manatees, other aquatic animals, and swimmers, but discarding monofilament line into or onto the waters of the state of Florida is against the law.

 - “Look, but don’t touch” is the best policy when swimming or diving.
 By quietly observing manatees from a distance, you will get a rare opportunity to see the natural behavior of this unique animal.
 Any other actions might be considered harassment, which is against the law.

 - Learn more about manatees and harassment.